 What's the position concerning the rerelease of videos originally on the 'nasty' list drawn up by the Director of Public Prosecutions (DPP)?

-instance those below a certain height, who are not allowed on certain roller-coasters, so we say that people below certain ages can't legally have this roller-coaster horror experience.
-If you start making decisions such as passing The Exorcist or
+for instance those below a certain height, who are not allowed on certain roller-coasters, so we say that people below certain ages can't legally have this roller-coaster horror experience.
+If you start making decisions such as passing The

 Then why does the board defend 'Baise-moi' as a film with 'a serious cultural purpose' which 'offers an important perspective'?
 Isn't it simply Roger Corman in French and with real sex - and none the worse for that, of course?

-and humiliation habitually visited on them by men.
-When I first saw the film I wasn't particularly sympathetic to it, but by the time I'd seen it three or four times I'd come not only to enjoy it more but to begin to understand that it does seriously
+violence and humiliation habitually visited on them by men.
+When I first saw the film I wasn't particularly sympathetic to it, but by the time I'd seen it three or four times I'd come not only to enjoy it more but to begin to understand that it

 In the matter of DVDs, the Annual Report 1999 states that the board has 'established a policy of only permitting different versions of the same work providing they can be accommodated in the same classification category.'
 Doesn't this result in